FredM67/PVRouter-3-phase/Readme.md

 ### Temperature sensor

 For the moment, just reading.
 It'll be used to optimize force full power, to make the right decision during night.

+### Enphase zero-export profile

+When zero-export settings is enabled, the PV system curtails power production if the production of the system exceeds the consumption needs of the site.
+This ensures zero feed into the grid.

+As a side effect, the diverter won't see at any time surplus of energy.
+So the idea is to apply a certain offset to the energy measured by the diverter.
+As it is already commented in the code, setting a negative value to *REQUIRED_EXPORT_IN_WATTS*, the diverter will act as a PV generator.
+If you set a value of -20, each time the diverter measures the energy flowing, it'll add *-20* to the measurements.

+So, now let see what happen in a couple of cases:

+- measured value is **positive** (energy import, = no surplus), after adding *-20*, it stays positive, the diverter doesn't do anything.
+By a value between -20 and 0, the diverter won't do anything either.
+- measured value is **around zero**.
+In this situation, the "zero export profile" limitation is active.
+After adding *-20*, we get a negative value that will make the diverter start diverting energy to the water heater.
+Now, there's a sort of chain reaction.
+The Envoy detects more consumption, decides to raise production.
+On the next measurement, the diverter measures a value around zero, add again *-20*, and diverts even more energy.
+When production (and surplus) gets to the maximum possible, the measured value will stay around zero+ and the system is stable.

+This has been tested in real by Amorim.
+Depending of each situation, it might be necessary to tweak this value of *-20* to a bigger or smaller value.

 ## Wiring diagram